nneddk/teachess/README.md

 - animations maybe? for smoother transitions (look into this).
 - sounds? doable
 - fen parser for use in image scanning(set up when possible).
+- promotions have trouble with redo undo with ai move

 ## Assets Used
 ### Openings